 Without the green lock, all sensitive information, such as your password, OTP and private keys, that you sending over may get intercepted by criminals, especially if you are using open Wifi at a cafe.
-Do take extra precaution when you are logging in to the crypto-exchanges.
+Do take extra precautions when you are logging in to the crypto exchanges.

-Defending against general phishing is not sufficient as criminals and scammers are using more sophisticated techniques to trick investors and traders.
-Binance Phishing, Bitconnect scam and Loopx ICO scam are some of the few examples of how far criminals will go to steal your money.
-However, knowing how to do proper research on ICOs and be vigilant when investing in or trading cryptocurrencies can prevent criminals and scammers stealing or cheating your coins or tokens.
-Here are some tips on how to protect yourself from these people:
+Binance Phishing, Bitconnect scam, and Loopx ICO scam are some examples of how far criminals will go to steal your money.
+It's therefore important that you learn how to do proper research on ICOs and be vigilant when investing in or trading cryptocurrencies.
+Here are some tips on how to protect yourself from scammers and criminals:

-- Invest in ICOs with care - Do sufficient research on the company, team, products or services and whitepaper.
+Do sufficient research on the company, team, products or services, and whitepaper.
 Beware of the hype and advertisements on the short-term gains.
-If it sounds too good to be true, it is usually not true.
+If an offer sounds too good to be true, it probably isn't.

-- Do not give your account’s API key to any 3rd-party service - API keys are like the combination of your username and password.
-These keys can access your account and perform transactions and withdrawals on your behalf.
-Know the risk and accept the risk when you give these “passwords” to anyone.
+API keys are the combination of your username and password.
+These keys can access your account to perform transactions and withdrawals on your behalf.
+Never give these to anyone.